 Ease Dental Anxiety with Your Kids

-One of the most important ways to keep your kids cavity-free is to see the dentist regularly.
-Routine checkups and cleanings are completely covered at no cost by most dental plans, so there’s no reason to skip a visit.
+One of the most important ways to keep your kid cavity-free is to see the dentist regularly.
+Most dental plans cover routine checkups and cleanings, so there’s no reason to skip a visit.
 However, if your kids have dental anxiety, getting them to the dentist may feel impossible.

+- Lead by example.
 If you’re nervous about the dentist, your kids might pick up on it and adopt the same attitude.
-According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety or fears to family members.
-Make a conscientious effort to demonstrate a positive attitude toward the dentist while showing the value of regular visits.
-By modeling relaxed behavior, you can let your kids know there's nothing to be afraid of.
+According to a study in the International Journal of Pediatric Dentistry, adults can transfer their dental anxiety to family members.
+Try to have a positive attitude toward the dentist while sharing the value of regular visits.
+Let your kids know there's nothing to fear by modeling relaxed behavior.

-Create a mock dental visit in your own home to remove any confusion they have about what happens in the dental chair.
-Pretend to clean your child’s teeth while explaining how visiting the dentist helps keep their smiles in tip-top shape.
+- Practice beforehand.
+Create a dental visit in your home to avoid confusion about what happens at a dentist appointment.
+Pretend to clean your child’s teeth while explaining how visiting the dentist helps keep their smile in tip-top shape.

+- Use relaxation techniques.
 If you’ve tried everything and your kids still get the heebie-jeebies in the dental chair, don’t fear!
-Try calming them down with some simple relaxation exercises.
-Instruct your child to inhale and exhale slowly and steadily.
-You can also try a technique where they tense different muscle groups as tight as can be, then release.
+Instead, try calming them with some simple relaxation exercises.
+For example, instruct your child to inhale and exhale slowly and steadily.
+You can also try a technique where they tense different muscle groups as tight as possible and then release them.